Instruments

 Autumn (Fómhar)

 My octave mandolin–who, like her smaller sister Summer, demanded to be named in Gaelic, and it seemed appropriate to call her Autumn as a general use-name when I don’t feel like being Gaelic about it.
-Autumn might be very easily mistaken for a bouzouki, as I am told that the line between octave mands and bouzoukis is very blurry indeed, but unlike several zouks of my acquaintance she does not have octave stringing on her lower courses.
+Autumn might be very easily mistaken for a bouzouki, as the line between octave mands and bouzoukis is very blurry indeed, but unlike several zouks of my acquaintance she does not have octave stringing on her lower courses.
 She was, at any rate, made by Trinity College–and I own her because of the good fortune of discovering that a bunch of paperback books I decided to sell to a friend for the used bookstore she has opened were valuable!
 So I often tell people that Autumn is sponsored by Bothell Books–even though my friend had to close that store of hers.

 Finch